also known as Cana or Marriage Cross

 The Wedding Cross features two interlocking wedding rings.
 The rings may be above the horizontal bar of the cross, on the bar, or even beneath it, as shown in the Chi-Rho version on the right, stamped on some leather coasters.

-Two interlocking rings on a cross form a composite symbol of commitment of a couple to live, love and grow in God's grace.
+Two interlocking rings on a cross form a composite symbol of commitment of a couple to live, love and grow united together in God's grace.
 It symbolises the partnership of the husband and wife with Christ.